The Home Creation

 All Alumni of ASOH are invited to pay-it-forward, empowering individual creativity and collective creativity that fosters an environment that serves to Illuminate and help others actualize their potential.

-• Pay-It-Forward Alumni (PIFA) Program- provides peer to peer mentorship and a supportive community
+• Pay-It-Forward Ambassadors (PIFA) Program- provides peer to peer mentorship and a supportive community

 • ASOH Scholarship Program